eth_getCode - BNB Smart Chain

-The RPC method retrieves the bytecode of a smart contract deployed on the Binance Smart Chain, aiding in contract verification and analysis.
+The RPC method retrieves the bytecode of a smart contract at a specific address on the BNB Smart Chain, verifying contract deployment.

 Supported Networks